Ironiawn/IwPlay/README.md

 Sorry, I'm still learning how to create a good read-me, and how to use Github :(
 Also: I'm still learning C# and PHP folks!

+- There's an exe using Crypto Obfuscator (I've lost the project of it too)

 Bye :P

 ps: unfinished and outdated project